 You will also have a tutorial time on Student Services Online; tutorials take place twice a week.
-Every tutorial is two hours long.
-Tutorials start in week 1 of the semester on Thursday for the first stream and Friday for the second stream.
-There will be 10 tutorials: one tutorial on weeks 1,6; two tutorials on weeks 2,3,4,5.
+Every tutorial is 90 min long.
+Tutorials start in week 1 of the semester (the second tutorial of the week).
+There will be only one tutorial in week 3 (the first tutorial of the week).
+There will be 10 tutorials in total.